-- sponsor organisation as per question A64 of the IRAS form
+- sponsor organisation (from question A64 of the IRAS form)

 - phase of CTIMP

-- clinical specialism(s) listed in question A15 of the IRAS form
+- clinical specialism(s) (from question A15 of the IRAS form)

-- confirmation of whether any investigational medicinal products (IMPs) are advanced therapy medicinal products (ATMPs) or radiopharmaceuticals as per Part B Section 1 question 15-3 of the IRAS form
+- confirmation of whether any investigational medicinal products (IMPs) are advanced therapy medicinal products (ATMPs) or radiopharmaceuticals (from Part B Section 1 question 15-3 of the IRAS form)

 - confirmation of the lead nation

-- name of the lead NHS/HSC R&D office
+- name of the lead NHS R&D office

-We strongly recommend that any pharmacy manuals and/or material safety data sheets are submitted for review.
-While this is not a mandatory requirement, and the review can take place without these documents, it will help the reviewer when conducting the review and will reduce the likelihood of queries being sent by other sites when completing their own local reviews.
+We strongly recommend that any pharmacy manuals and/or material safety data sheets should be submitted for review.
+The review can take place without these documents but sending them now will reduce the likelihood of queries.

 All documents should be provided to the Technical Assurance team via email to firstname.lastname@example.org.

-You will also need to tell us which management route you would like your study to be processed through.
+You will also need to tell us how you would like your study to be processed.

 There are two management routes for Pharmacy Assurance:

-This option is available to studies meeting the roll-out criteria where the lead nation is England or Wales, but not to single site studies.
-Alternative review arrangements are in place where the lead nation is Scotland.
+Both options are available to studies meeting the roll-out criteria where the lead nation is England or Wales.

 This option is available to non-commercial studies where the sponsor (or co-sponsor) is the same as the reviewing trust or health board.
-It is also available to pre-funded studies and single site studies.
+It is also available to single site studies.